-4. Exposure to companies active in the fossil fuel sector Share of investments in companies operating in the fossil fuel sector 0% 0% Coverage: 100% The Fund Management Company excludes companies where more than 5% of sales come from fossil 5.
-Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non- renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources N/A N/A Verified reported data is missing fuels.
-6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector N/A N/A Data for calculations is missing 7.
-Activities negatively affecting biodviersity-sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where N/A N/A Verified reported data is missing All portfolio companies should hav a positive impact on the society in which they operate and respect planetary boundaries. activities of those investee companies negatively affect those areas All portfolio companies should strive to have the least possible negative impact on the environment.
+4. Exposure to companies active in the fossil fuel sector 5.
+Share of non-renewable energy consumption and production Share of investments in companies operating in the fossil fuel sector 0% 0% Coverage: 100% The Fund Management Company excludes companies where more than 5% of sales come from fossil energy consumption and Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources N/A N/A Verified reported data is missing fuels.
+6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector N/A N/A Data for calculations is missing Biodiversity 7.
+Activities negatively affecting biodviersity-sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where N/A N/A Verified reported data is missing All portfolio companies should have a positive impact on the society in which they operate and respect planetary boundaries. activities of those investee companies negatively affect those areas All portfolio companies should strive to have the least possible negative impact on the environment.

-NDRA EONDER Water 8.
+Water 8.
 Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average N/A N/A Verified reported data is missing All portfolio companies should have a positive impact on the society in which they operate and respect planetary boundaries.
 All portfolio companies should strive to have the least possible negative impact on the environment.
 Waste 9.
-Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average N/A N/A Data for calculations are missing -

-INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS
+Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average N/A N/A Data for calculations are missing INDICATORS FOR SOCIAL AND EMPLOYEE, RESPI ECT FOR HUMAN RIGHTS, AN TI-CORRUPT TION AND ANTI-BRI BERY MATTERS Social and employee matters 10.
+Violation of the UN Global Compact and the OECD Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC 0% 0% Coverage: 100% All portfolio companies are encouraged to sign the Global Compact to ensure compliance